Dolly de Leon

-Dolly Earnshaw de Leon (born April 12, 1969) is a Filipino actress.
+Dolly de Leon (born April 12, 1969) is a Filipina actress.
 Known primarily for her work in independent films and theater, she has received numerous accolades, including a FAMAS Award, a Guldbagge Award, and a Los Angeles Film Critics Association Award, in addition to nominations for a Golden Globe Award and a BAFTA Award.
 British Vogue named her one of the 31 most famous stars in the world in 2023.

 After studying theater at the University of the Philippines Diliman, De Leon began acting on stage.
 Her earliest performances include local productions of The Merchant of Venice, Waiting for Godot, Old Times, and Medea.
 She made her film debut in Peque Gallaga's horror anthology Shake, Rattle & Roll III (1991) and was cast in small and uncredited roles throughout the 1990s and 2000s.
 De Leon made brief appearances in films and took on guest parts in television shows.
 Her breakthrough came in the crime drama Verdict (2019), for which she won a FAMAS Award for Best Supporting Actress.
 In 2021, she portrayed an aging sex worker in Lav Diaz's period drama History of Ha to positive reviews.
 She followed it with more assertive parts in Erik Matti's HBO television projects On the Job and Folklore.

 De Leon achieved international recognition and acclaim for her performance as a toilet cleaner on a luxury yacht in Ruben Östlund's satirical black comedy Triangle of Sadness (2022), winning the Guldbagge Award and Los Angeles Film Critics Association Award for Best Supporting Performance.
 She received nominations for a Golden Globe Award and for a BAFTA Award for Best Supporting Actress, becoming the first Filipino to be nominated for the awards in any category.
 De Leon has since starred in the adult animated drama The Missing (2023)—for which she won a Cinemalaya Award for Best Supporting Actress—and the 2024 comedy dramas Between the Temples and Ghostlight.
 She is the co-founder of Ladies Who Launch, a social services group which supports disadvantaged communities.